guthriec/gci-exercise/README.md

 `GET /contracts` returns a list of sample contracts.

-`GET /line-item-contracts' returns a list of a sample line item contract, including info on each line item.`
+`GET /line-item-contracts` returns a list of a sample line item contract, including info on each line item.

 `GET /invoices` returns a list of sample invoices.